Wierzbno: History

-Between 1954 and 1962, in the northeast portion of the area of Wierzbno, was built Warszawianka sports complex, located on Warsaw Escarpment, in the area of Merliniego Street.
-Among its amenities, the object included a football pitch, and tennis courts.
+Between 1954 and 1962, Warszawianka sports complex was built in the area of Merliniego Stree on the Warsaw Escarpment.
+Among its amenities, it included an association football pitch and tennis courts.
 Between 1960 and 1973, the complex was expanded with outdoor and indoor swimming pools.
-The complex was, and remains to the present day, a home field of KS Warszawianka sports team.
-The complex was designed by architects Jerzy Sołtan, and Zbigniew Ihnatowicz.
-The complex had degraded over the years, with its sections becoming abandoned and disused.
-In the 1990s, in the complex was opened new indoor swimming pool complex.
-The old outdoor swimming pools of the complex were destroyed, and overbuilt with a residential area.
+Since its opening, it served as the home field of the KS Warszawianka sports team.
+The complex was designed by architects Jerzy Sołtan and Zbigniew Ihnatowicz.
+It had degraded over the following decades, with its sections becoming abandoned and disused.
+In the 1990s, the new indoor swimming pool complex was opened.
+The old outdoor swimming pools were demolished, and overbuilt with a residential area.

-In 1957, at 77/85 Independence Avenue was opened the building of Polish Radio, a national public-service radio broadcasting organization of Poland.
-Originally, it was used as a broadcasting station of international auditions.
-In 1958, it became the headquarters and main broadcasting station of Polskie Radio.
+In 1957, the headquarters building of the Polish Radio, a national public-service radio broadcasting organisation, was opened at 77 and 85 Independence Avenue.
+Originally, it was used as a broadcasting station of its international auditions.
+In 1958, it became the headquarters and main broadcasting station of Polish Radio.

-Between 1960 and 1975, in the western portion of the current City Information System area of Wierzbno, was built the residential neighbourhood of Wierzbno, consisting of multifamily residential large panel system-buildings.
-It was one of the first neighbourhoods in Poland built using the large panel system technology.
-It was built between Wołoska Street, Woronicza Street, Independence Avenue, and Odyńca Street.
-Its designers were Zofia Fafiusowa, Jerzy Stanisławski, Kazimierz Stasiniewicz, and Andrzej Wochna.
+Between 1956 and 1968, the housing estate of Wierzbno was developed between Odyńca Street, Independence Avenue, Woronicza Street, and Wołoska Street.
+It consisted of apartment buildings, developed using the large panel system technique, and was envisioned to house 23,000 people.
+The housing estate was designed by Zofia Fafiusowa, Jerzy Stanisławski, Kazimierz Stasiniewicz, and Andrzej Wochna.

-The large panel system-buildings of the neighbourhood of Skarpa Puławska, as seen from Puławska Street, in the 1960s.
+In 1961, the tramline tracks were built alongside Wołoska and Woronicza Streets.

+The housing estate of Skarpa Puławska between 1965 and 1971.

-Between 1965 and 1971, in the eastern portion of the current City Information System area of Wierzbno, was built the residential neighbourhood of Skarpa Puławska consisting of eight 13-storey multifamily residential large panel system-buildings, planned to house between 4 and 5 thousand people.
-It was built between Puławska Street, Bielawska Street, Żywnego Street, and the peaks of Warsaw Escarpment.
-Skarpa Puławska was one of the first neighbourhoods in Poland built using the large panel system technology, and at the time of their construction, the buildings were the tallest buildings in the country, built in that technology.
+Between 1965 and 1971, the housing estate of Skarpa Puławska was developed between Puławska Street, Bielawska Street, Żywnego Street, and the Warsaw Escarpment.
+It consisted of eight 13-storey apartment buildings.
+They were planned to house between 4 and 5 thousand people in total.
+Skarpa Puławska was one of the first neighbourhoods in Poland developed using the large panel system technique, and were the tallest buildings in the country constructed with said technology.

-Between 1968 and 1970, at the current boundary of Wierzbno and Sielce, was built Arcadia Park, an urban park designed by Longin Majdecki, and located in an area between Puławska Street, Żywnego Street, Piaseczyńska Street, and Idzikowskiego Street.
-It is located next to the gardens of the Rabbit House palace.
+Between 1968 and 1970, the Arcadia Park was developed on the garden area surrounding the Rabbit House palace, between Puławska Street, Żywnego Street, Piaseczyńska Street, and Idzikowskiego Street.
+It was designed by Longin Majdecki.

+Between 1987 and 2000, the Madonna of Angels Church was built at 98A Modzelewskiego Street.
+It became seat of a Roman Catholic parish founded in 1983, operated by the Order of Friars Minor.

+In 1993, the Interdisciplinary Centre for Mathematical and Computational Modelling, a supercomputing and research data centre of the University of Warsaw was founded, with its administrative headquarters located at 15 and 17 Tyniecka Street, and the supercomputers being housed in the building at 32 Kupiecka Street in the Białołęka district.